maozirui/diffusion.FDM.1D/README.md

    1. you are free to copy and redistribute the material in any medium or format.
    2. you are free to remix, transform, and build upon the material for any purpose, even commercially.
    3. You must provide the name of the creator and attribution parties, a copyright notice, a license notice, a
-      disclaimer notice, and a link to the material.
+      disclaimer notice, and a link to the material (https://github.com/maozirui/diffusion.FDM.1D).
    4. Users are entirely at their own risk using this freeware and techniques.
  Before use, please read the License carefully.